-A charge of \$10 will be collected for each refund transaction not to exceed \$10.00 per student per semester, except for cancelled classes or overpayment.
+A charge of \$10.00 will be collected for each refund transaction not to exceed \$10.00 per student per semester, except for cancelled classes or over-payment.
+Students must drop a class before it begins in order to not incur fees.